coder/docs/admin/workspace-providers/deployment/ec2.md

    - **Privileged mode**: Optional. check this box if you would like the workspace container to have read/write access to the EC2 instance's host filesystem

+     > Privileged mode may pose a security risk to your organization.
+We
+     > recommend enabling this feature only if users need full access to the
+     > host (e.g., kernel driver development or running Docker-in-Docker).

    - **AMI ID**: the Amazon machine image ID to be used when creating the EC2 instances; the machine image used must contain and start a Docker daemon.
      If blank, Coder defaults to an image that meets the requirements